hpatel1/chat/README.md

 Hit http://localhost:8000 in Chrome browser.
 It will connect channel chat-hardik with server

 open debugger tool (F12) in Chrome, to see the notification.
-To see notification, login to admin section and create on message by other than hpatel@vavni.com user.
+To see notification, login to admin section and create message object by other than hpatel@vavni.com user.